sdslabs/studyportal-nexus/README.md

 # Diagnosing local Elasticsearch issues

 If the API server container failed to start, there's a good chance that Elasticsearch failed to start on your machine.
 Ensure that you have allocated enough memory to Docker applications, otherwise the container will instantly exit with an error.
 Also, if the logs mention "insufficient max map count", increase the number of open files allowed on your system.
-For most Linux machines, you can fix this by adding the following line to `/ etc / sysctl.conf`:
+For most Linux machines, you can fix this by adding the following line to `/etc/sysctl.conf`:

 ```bash
 vm.max_map_count = 262144